Gankutsuou: The Count of Monte Cristo: Production

+Development

 Gankutsuou was produced by Japanese animation studio Gonzo, with support from Media Factory and Kadokawa Corporation.
 Maeda acted as director, alongside creating the original concept and scenario draft.
 Maeda's draft was expanded into a full series by screenwriters Shuichi Kouyama, Natsuko Takahashi and Tomohiro Yamashita.
 The photography director was Takeo Ogiwara, while 3D CGI graphics were animated by Akira Suzuki.
 The art directors were Hiroshi Sasaki and Yusuke Takeda.
 Character designs were done by anime artist Hidenori Matsubara, with mechanical designs being handled by Makoto Kobayashi.

 Design

 The art style of the anime was used by Maeda to combine Western Impressionism with Ukiyo-e, a style of 19th century Japanese painting which strongly influenced the Impressionist movement.
 Among the artists referenced in the anime's style was Gustav Klimt, who was one of Maeda's favorite artists and provided inspiration for using blocks of strong primary colors.
 To create the anime's distinct animation style—which saw multiple bold colors and overlaid background and foreground layers—Maeda used a computer graphics program.
 One of the show's producers, Taichi Hashimoto, later stated that Gonzo wanted to make an anime that "talked" to viewers, something he felt was realized with Gankutsuou.
-The use of the technique was also inspired by Maeda's liking for clear-cut costumes and outlines in Noh theater, contrasting against the highly-detailed traditional animation dominating anime production at the time.
+The use of the technique was also inspired by Maeda's liking for clear-cut costumes and outlines in Noh theater, contrasting against the highly detailed traditional animation dominating anime production at the time.

 Use of the program came about due to issues created by the source material, which set its events in grand aristocratic houses and consequently made key animation challenging.
 After trying several different animation types and getting nowhere, Maeda tried the computer-managed layering system, which made the process both possible and much easier than traditional animation.
 By using the computer program, Maeda could create different texture layers within scenes, creating something simultaneously complicated and minimalist.
 Because of this style, Maeda had to imagine each scene as being filmed with live-action actors rather than focusing on animation.
 Maeda wanted to give the impression in scenes that the audience were seeing it from far away, while character gestures held more meaning.
 This method was also chosen because Maeda wanted to fully express the different textures of character clothing.
 During the testing stages, Maeda worked with professional stylists, stapling fabric pieces to concept drawings to achieve the desired effect.
 Because of the use of the program, the illustrators only needed to create the clothing outlines for key frames rather than full character designs.
 Maeda later described the business side of animation production for Gankutsuou as "a nightmare".